electron/forge/docs/extend.md

 you to hook into pretty much any part of forge's standard build process and do whatever you want.

+To briefly explain some terms:
+  * `maker`: A tool that takes a packaged Electron application and outputs a certain kind of distributable.
+  * `publisher`: A tool that takes distributables and "publishes" (normally just uploads) them somewhere.
+Think GitHub releases.
+  * `plugin`: A tool that hooks into forge's internals and can inject logic into your build process.

 If there is something you want to be able to do with a plugin/maker/publisher that isn't currently exposed, please don't hesitate to raise a Feature Request issue on our [GitHub Repository](https://github.com/electron-userland/electron-forge).